dentsucreativeuk/dev-standards/Admin/Git.md

 This is enforced for Staging and Production environments.
 The schema for naming these tags is outlined below.

+Numbering uses the Semantic versioning system[2].

 #### Staging

-Releases tagged for staging should follow the following schema
+Releases tagged for staging should follow the following schema.

 `staging-[release-number]`

-In order to create a tag, use the commands below.
-Also note the version number below is just an example, follow the numbering convention, i.e. if the current release is *staging-1.1.20* the next release would be incremental to this (i.e. staging-1.1.21).
+If the current release is *staging-1.1.10* the next release would be incremental to this (i.e. staging-1.1.11).

 #### Production

-Releases tagged for production should follow the following schema
+Releases tagged for production should follow the following schema.

 `production-[release-number]`

-In order to create a tag, use the commands below.
-Also note the version number below is just an example, follow the numbering convention, i.e. if the current release is *production-1.1.20* the next release would be incremental to this (i.e. production-1.1.21).
+If the current release is *production-1.1.20* the next release would be incremental to this (i.e. production-1.1.21).

 ## Merging
 Merges should always be performed using the `--no-ff` flag or the "Always generate merge commit" option.
 This option **must** be used to avoid the loss of historical information about branches that have since been removed as well as preserve the integrity of commits which were made within the branch itself.